mlflow/mlflow/docs/source/tutorial-tracking.rst

 You can also use the ``--backend-store-uri`` to specify a network-accessible file-system or database server.

 By default, the tracking server will listen on port 5000.
 You can change this with the ``--port`` argument.
-(The tracking server will also *serve* the Tracking UI on the same port.
-See :ref:`tutorial-tracking-ui` for more.)

 Using a difference artifact store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~